 Flexibility of Classes

 The flexibility of classes is the main highlight of online classes.
 It allows students to set their own learning pace without any additional pressure.
 Since students have access to recorded videos and online reading material, they can easily attend lectures as and when it is convenient.
-It also gives students more time to digest the study material and complete their work or research at their pace.
+It also gives students more time to digest the study material and complete their work or research at their own pace.